freeCodeCamp/freeCodeCamp/guide/english/css/transition/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->
 ## Transition

 The `transition` property allows you to change property values smoothly (from one value to another), over a given duration.
+For example the code below sets the transistion time to 300 milliseconds.
 ```css
   transition: all 300ms;
 ```